 The Board evaluates its work on an annual basis and Board instructions have been drawn up relating to the work of the Board.

-The Board has a sub-committee.
+The Board has two sub-committees.
 The Compensation Committee is chaired by Annette B. Olsen and the Revision Committee is chaired by Richard Aa.

 RISK MANAGEMENT AND INTERNAL CONTROL

 The Group is exposed to various different risks associated with its ordinary operations, but given the nature of the business run by the Group, the most important risks are primarily financial ones.
 The management prepares operating reports for the Board on a regular basis, and the Group’s general risk profile is discussed by the Board in connection with its annual meeting with the auditor.

 In the short term the greatest risks involved are the unpredictable nature of the advertising market, technical operational disruptions and distribution.
 The Group therefore has comprehensive systems in place for monitoring and dealing with such situations.

 The Group is exposed to risks associated with operations in several foreign currencies.
 These risks are assessed regularly, and the Group also has a fixed policy designed to hedge certain aspects of its currency exposure by using currency futures based on anticipated cash flow 12 months in advance with effect from the turn of the year.
 Hedging as at 31 December is described in detail in the notes to the accounts.